renatocaliari/JTBD-Mapper-AI-Agent/prompts_docs/success_criteria_needs.md

  1. Process for Generating Criteria:
 - Imagine yourself as the person (using the first person singular) performing the {job step} (if provided) to complete the {job to be done} taking into account the interconnection of diverse and specific situational factors and variables.
-- From this, discover 20 success criteria statements by answering the question: "What conditions need to be met for me to resolve impediments, avoid any frustration and achieve the ideal outcome considering the situational factors and variables?".
+- From this, discover at least 20 success criteria statements by answering the question: "What conditions need to be met for me to resolve impediments, avoid any frustration and achieve the ideal outcome considering the situational factors and variables?".
 - Following the priotization rules, filter to maximum 10 and give details mentioned in the Template as the final result.

 2. Prioritization Rules: